Driving on Menorca

 There are small unknown brands that offer an 'automated' service on very small forecourts and .
 Law requires the attendant is present.

-Don't forget photo ID if paying by credit card.
+Don't forget photo ID if paying by credit card - Most stations accept UK debit/credit cards.

 Don't forget that a local fiesta may mean a station is closed.